MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-india-plan.md

 **Mobile OCM**: All Teams users in the conference must be located within India and with the same carrier Phone System license when one leg is a PSTN call; users without the same carrier Phone System license must be restricted.

-## Configuring Location-Based Routing for India
+## Configure Location-Based Routing for fixed-line calls

 **THE REST OF THE ARTICLE IS COPIED FROM THE DR ARTICLE.
 REVIEW FOR INDIA SPECIFICS.**

-Location-Based Routing for India uses the network topology you define for network region, site, and subnet.
+Location-Based Routing for India fixed-line calls uses the network topology you define for network region, site, and subnet.
 A **network site** represents a location where your organization has a physical venue, such as an office, a set of buildings or a campus.
 When toll bypass is restricted for a geographical location, you associate each IP network subnet and each PSTN gateway for that location to a network site.
 A **network region** is a collection of network sites.
 Each network site must be associated with a network region.
 Location-Based Routing can be applied to the user location, network sites and PSTN gateways.

 ![Diagram showing network topology for Location-Based Routing.](media/lbr-network-topology.png "Diagram showing network topology for Location-Based Routing")